Perth Mint Gold Token (PMGT) Market Cap Achieves $563,672.37

 Perth Mint Gold Token Profile

 Perth Mint Gold Token was first traded on February 12th, 2020.
 Perth Mint Gold Token’s total supply is 1,178 tokens and its circulating supply is 298 tokens.
+Perth Mint Gold Token’s official message board is medium.com/pmgt.
 The Reddit community for Perth Mint Gold Token is https://reddit.com/r/pmgoldtoken and the currency’s Github account can be viewed here.
 Perth Mint Gold Token’s official Twitter account is @pmgoldtoken and its Facebook page is accessible here.
-Perth Mint Gold Token’s official message board is medium.com/pmgt.
 Perth Mint Gold Token’s official website is www.pmgt.io.

 It is based on GoldPass, The Perth Mint‘s full-service gold investment platform that digitises physical gold in the form of digital certificates.
 PMGT offers a tokenised version of GoldPass certificates on the Ethereum blockchain as an ERC20 token.